istio/istio.io/content/en/docs/ops/ambient/architecture/index.md

 For either type of request, the waypoint will enforce policies (such as `AuthorizationPolicy`, `WasmPlugin`, `Telemetry`, etc) before forwarding.

-For direct requests to a `Pod`, these are simply forwarded directly after policy is applied.
+For direct requests to a `Pod`, the requests are simply forwarded directly after policy is applied.

 For requests to a `Service`, the waypoint will also apply routing and load balancing.
 By default, a `Service` will simply route to itself, load balancing across its endpoints.